JayaniLakshika/Monash_PhD_thesis/chapters/07-chap7.html.md

 This thesis presents five key contributions that collectively advance the understanding and evaluation of NLDR methods.
 The work introduces a new method and software for NLDR diagnostics, provides insights into how people identify data structures when NLDR layouts and tour views are shown together, develops methods for generating clustering data structures, and implements user-friendly tools that support exploratory analysis and visualization.

+## Contributions

+The primary contributions of this research are fivefold.
+First, we introduce a novel method for visualizing how NLDR warps data, thereby improving the diagnostics of NLDR techniques.
+Second, we develop an R package, `quollr`, which implements the proposed diagnostic method.
+Third, we create `cardinalR`, a package that generates high-dimensional clustering data structures with enhanced features such as added noise dimensions and background noise.
+Fourth, we conduct a human-subject experiment to investigate the perception and misperception of NLDR representations, providing evidence on how data structures are identified in NLDR layouts compared to tours.
+Finally, we develop a Shiny application that offers analysts a user-friendly interface for selecting the most accurate NLDR representation.

 ## Future work

 There are several directions that this work can be developed.